fnando/lumenaddr/README.md

 ## Usage

 Just run the command providing the words you're looking for.
 Just remember that longer the word, the more time it'll take.
-The following command will lookup for keys that match the words `STELLAR`, `LUMENS`, and `FNANDO`, and output them to the console.
+The following command will lookup for keys that match the words `STELLAR` and `LUMENS`, and output them to the console.

 ```
-lumenaddr STELLAR LUMENS FNANDO
+lumenaddr STELLAR LUMENS
 ```

 If you want to save keys to the database instead (only PostgreSQL is supported), create the table `addresses` using the following SQL: